 What's on your list?
 Mine includes many of the items listed below, but this isn't about my New Years Resolutions, but the Top Ten Resolutions.

-So, that's the Top Ten New Years Resolutions.
+So, these are the Top Ten New Years Resolutions.
 Write them down and see how successful you are at keeping them.
 I hope that you have more success than I've had in my resolutions over the years.
 Happy New Year!

 1. Stop Smoking